Horizon-test-org/horizon-sdv-tst/README.md

 #### Confirm the workflow run
 If the aboves steps have been performed successfully, you can now head to the GitHub repository and check if the GitHub Actions workflow run has been triggered and a successful run should be as shown below
 <img src="docs/images/github_actions_workflow_1.png" width="500" />

-### Exercise #2c - Setting up Argo CD
-This section covers creation of Argo CD deployment on the GKE cluster provisioned via Terraform workflow.
-Follow the below steps once the Terraform workflow has completed running successfully.

 ## Exercise #3 - Verification
 ### Exercise #3a - Running test builds